When you’re writing a tale, it almost always turns out better if you get deep into the head of your protagonist.

 As a young parent, I was always keenly aware of how many diapers we had in stock, and where they were hidden in the house, or in one of the cars.
 I knew each baby’s biorhythms—when they would wake up, when they would pee, when they would need burping, and when they would want to play.

 Similarly, an alcoholic will have his own special knowledge.
 He might be able to tell you every brand of beer down at the local 7-11 store.
-He knows how far it is to the closest liquor store, and he knows how much of a supply he has stashed around the house.
+Surely he knows how far it is to the closest liquor store, and he knows how much of a supply he has stashed around the house.
 He might know to the penny how much it will cost to buy a bottle of wine, and he may know the foods and medicines that he can filch at the grocery store that have an alcoholic content.

 What does your character sound like?

 The internal and external dialog of a character need to be consistent.
 Knowing the internal landscape of your protagonist is important, but more important than anything else, your characters need to have their own voices.
+If you want to improve your dialogue, we have some tips which can help.
+Find the post here.

 So when you’re creating your characters, consider carefully what the world will look like through each person’s eyes.
 Learn how they will think, how they talk.
 Eventually, you’ll need to make sure that each of them is different in a convincing way.